Good Samaritans rescue woman from fiery car crash in Braintree

 “We got her out of the car, the backseat was completely full of fire,” said Ryan.
 “Fire all over the outside of the car.”

-Moricette was taken to South Shore Hospital and while she remains hospitalized, she is expected to be OK.
+Moricette was taken to South Shore Hospital, where she is expected to be okay.
 Her husband, Jean Lormil, called Ryan an angel for saving his wife.

 “Somebody had to help her, break the window and pull her out of the car.
 God saved us,” said Lormil.
-Ryan said she is glad Moricette is OK too.
+Ryan said she is glad Moricette is okay too.

-“I was saying, I’m so glad you’re here and you’re gonna be able to spend Christmas with your kids and you’re gonna be OK,” said Ryan.
+“I was saying, I’m so glad you’re here and you’re gonna be able to spend Christmas with your kids and you’re gonna be okay,” said Ryan.

-State Police are investigating the crash.
-Troopers said initial evidence shows the driver of the other car was at fault and could be cited.
+Massachusetts State Police are investigating the crash.
+Troopers said initial evidence showed the driver of the other car was at fault and could be cited.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)